oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 1. The JWT MAY contain other claims.

-2. The JWT MUST be digitally signed using an asymmetric cryptographic algorithm.
-Relying parties MUST reject the JWT if it is using a Message Authentication Code (MAC) algorithm.
-Relying parties MUST reject JWTs with an invalid signature.
+2. The JWT MUST be secured using a cryptographic signature or MAC algorithm.
+Relying Parties MUST reject JWTs with an invalid signature.

 3. Relying parties MUST reject JWTs that are not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.

-4. Application of additional restrictions and policy are at the discretion of the verifying party.
+4. Application of additional restrictions and policy are at the discretion of the Relying Party.

 The following is a non-normative example for a Status List Token in JWT format: